jpmallette/expedia_kaggle/README.md

 - Manage extreme value
 - Manage wrong/impossible value
 - Feature selections
-- PCA with latent features

 Algorithm
 - Test with multiple algorithms (reseau de neurone, regression tree)
 - Don't forget to optimize with the mean average Precision

+Nice to have
+- PCA with latent features